swiftdemand/swiftprotocol/README.md

 When Delegated Nodes are elected, they are placed into a list of blocks that are permitted to forge blocks, ordered by the amount of votes received.
 Nodes will then take turns forging blocks round-robin.
 When it's a node's turn to create a block, they will have a ten-second window to forge a block.
 If no block is forged during this duration, the next Delegated Node on the list will also have permission to forge a new block.
 This will be achieved by using a timestamp server <sup>[[6]](#6)</sup>.

 ### Consensus
 Consensus is decided by following the longest chain.
-Delegated Nodes that attempt to perform a double-spend attacks by signing multiple blocks will promptly be [banned by other Delegated Nodes](#delegated-node-voting).
+Delegated Nodes that attempt to perform a double-spend attack by signing multiple blocks will promptly be [banned by other Delegated Nodes](#delegated-node-voting).

 ## Protections